Ivanka Trump to attend women's economic summit in Berlin - Business - NZ Herald News

-WASHINGTON (AP) " Ivanka Trump is planning a trip to Germany to attend a summit on the economic empowerment of women.
+WASHINGTON (AP) " Ivanka Trump is planning a trip to Germany to attend a summit on the economic empowerment of women, a senior administration official says.

-Ivanka Trump plans to attend the women-focused effort within the Group of 20 countries, called the W20 summit.
-It meets in Berlin in late April.
+The W20 summit, a women-focused effort within the Group of 20 countries, will be in Berlin in late April.
+Ivanka Trump's plans are still being worked out, but she hopes to study successful apprenticeship programs during her visit.

-The official wasn't authorized to discuss details of the trip by name and requested anonymity.

 Merkel and Ivanka Trump spent time together when Merkel visited the White House to meet with President Donald Trump.
 At the request of German officials, the first daughter helped arrange a meeting between American and German business leaders to discuss vocational training.